patschwork/digiYiiKam/README.md

 # Get started
 ## Prepare thumbnails table
-Go to the digiyiikam folder
-`php yii utils/init-thumbnails-database`
+Go to the digiyiikam folder and run `php yii utils/init-thumbnails-database`

 ## Build thumbnails and raw-previews
-Go to the digiyiikam folder
-`php yii utils/generate-thumbnails`
+Go to the digiyiikam folder and run `php yii utils/generate-thumbnails`

 # New or updated data in digiKam
 When you add photos to your collections digiYiiKam needs to know about this.